-The electricity market has historically supported supply-side resources by socializing transmission costs as FERC ruled that the costs for those limited number of backbone 500 KV lines and greater should be shared among all ratepayers.
-While new forward capacity markets are being developed in New England ISO, PJM and other ISOs, considerable sway has historically been given to supply-side resources.
-For instance PJM's Reliability Pricing Model (RPM) supports payments of billions of dollars to generators.
+The electricity market has historically supported supply-side resources by socializing transmission costs and even allocating payments to encourage new generation.
+While FERC has favored regional flexibility through its varied transmission cost allocation schemes for the different regional transmission organizations, these approved cost allocations mechanisms still finance the development of more supply-side resources.
+While new forward capacity markets are being developed in New England ISO, PJM and other ISOs, that could include some demand-side resources, considerable sway has historically been given to supply-side resources.
+For instance in PJM, the Reliability Pricing Model (RPM) supports payments of billions of dollars to generators and costs for those limited number of backbone 500 KV lines and greater are shared among all ratepayers.

-While fledgling demand-side resources seek this support, until recently there's been no comparable treatment of demand-side resources in these larger electricity markets.
+While fledgling demand-side resources seek this support, until recently there has been no comparable treatment of demand-side resources in these larger electricity markets.
 Some Smart Grid proponents believe its deployment may delay or even offset supply-side remedies like new transmission lines or generating facilities.
 Smart Grid advocates contend a more dynamic, self-healing, integrated grid system enables more customer choices and improves the entire grid's capabilities more than the infusion of new transmission and generation facilities.
-Some of these advocates argue that the billions of dollars for new transmission and generating facilities, money mainly spent to meet those limited number of peak hours per year, might have been better spent into deploying a Smart Grid.
-Regardless a more inclusive market approach, one including both supply-side and demand-side resources, would better serve the electric system.
+Some of these advocates argue that the billions of dollars for new transmission and generating facilities, money mainly spent to meet those limited number of peak hours per year, might have been better spent into deploying a Smart Grid.26 While the Committee expresses no position on these views, it does believe that a more inclusive market approach, one including both supply-side and demand-side resources, would better serve the electric system.

-In the current electricity market there has been minimal incentives for most customers to reduce their energy usage.
+In the current electricity market there have been minimal incentives for most customers to reduce their energy usage.
 Most end-users pay regulated retail rates based on monthly consumption and not actual wholesale prices based on generating power over hourly increments.
 End-users could be considered free-riders, not being charged a fair share for their energy use.
 This "free" access and the seemingly unrestricted demand for electricity lead, in some observer's eyes, to electricity's over-use.
 Many customers view price volatility and potential increase in electric costs as an undesirable risk.

 Until recently relatively low and stable energy costs have enabled end-users and others to use existing, inefficient end-use energy systems without significant price consequences.
 There had been minimal economic incentive to upgrade these older systems to newer, more efficient systems.
-Even with the impact of higher energy prices, customers may have the behavioral inclination to leave the existing systems in place or not to recommend newer, more appropriate systems.
+Even with the impact of higher energy prices, customers may have the behavioral inclination to leave the existing systems in place or not upgrade to recommended newer, more appropriate systems.
 This inertia for change leads customers into using existing products.